Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Unit value to text](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToText.png "[Unit value to text]")

-This extension is used to map an unit attribute to a string attribute.
+This extension is used to map a unit attribute to a string attribute.
 A unit attribute always includes a unit and a quantity.
 The settings how to display both values in the string attribute are defined in the configuration.

 ### Possible data type mappings